maivanquanbk/az204/README.md

         - By not specifying a partition key, which enables to broker to randomly choose a partition for a given event.
         - By explicitly sending events to a specific partition.
     - Specifying a partition key enables keeping related events together in the same partition and in the exact order in which they were sent.

+    > Partition strategy should based on how and what the data is ingested.

 3. Samples for [.NET library for Event Hubs](https://docs.microsoft.com/en-us/dotnet/api/overview/azure/messaging.eventhubs-readme?view=azure-dotnet)